-According to the anti-vaccine religion, one of the worst of the toxic vaccine chemicals is thiomersal (or thimerosal, depending on which English you use), often just called “mercury” by those without a solid science education.
+According to the anti-vaccine world, one of the worst of the toxic vaccine chemicals is thiomersal (or thimerosal, depending on which English you use), often just called “mercury” by those without a solid science education.
 I bet if you Google “toxic vaccine chemicals,” thiomersal will be in nearly every hit.

 Let’s make some points clear right now.
 This is NOT mercury in its elemental form, which you might remember from old-style medical thermometers.
 So there isn’t a pool of mercury in the vaccine vial.

 Moreover, thiomersal is ONLY used, at least in vaccines, in multi-use flu vaccine vials.
-Although there is no evidence that thiomersal has any biological effect, especially at the level in a vaccine, manufacturers removed it from almost all vaccines.
+Although there is no evidence that thiomersal has any biological effect, especially at the level of a vaccine, manufacturers removed it from almost all vaccines.

 Let’s do some science here.
 Thimerosal is a mercury atom with an attached thiolate and ethyl group.
 The thiolate group causes thiomersal to be water-soluble (dissolves in water), whereas the ethyl group “protects” the body from the effects of the elemental mercury.
 Unlike other chemicals, like table salt, NaCl, which disassociates into a sodium and chlorine ion, thiomersal does not disassociate in solution.

-In general, anti-vaccine types like to call ethylmercury just mercury, as if the vaccine contained a puddle of liquid mercury to be injected into a little baby.
+In general, anti-vaccine types like to call ethylmercury just mercury, as if the vaccine contained a puddle of liquid mercury to be injected into a baby.
 But that’s just not scientifically accurate – it’s pure ignorance.